 --write / -w | Write Only | Output directories, logs |

-Directory flags (--allow, --read, --write) grant recursive access.
+--allow, --read, --write) grant recursive access.
 File flags (--allow-file, --read-file, --write-file) grant access to a single file.

 Network Access

 Network is allowed by default.
-Use --block-net to disable outbound connections:
+Use--block-net to disable outbound connections:

-For granular control, use --network-profile for host-level filtering or --open-port for localhost IPC between sandboxes:
+--network-profile for host-level filtering or --open-port for localhost IPC between sandboxes:

 Interactive Shell (nono shell)